 After the course, you will be sent a short survey to complete.
 You will then receive a certificate from the Teeswide Safeguarding Adults Board Business Unit.

 Staff will be expected to have relevant prior training (i.e. in Safeguarding Adults, MCA), at level 1 or above, prior to attending this course.
 Completion of the Safeguarding Adults workbook will meet this requirement, this training is relevant for practitioners and managers who work directly with an Adult at Risk, and/or those involved in safeguarding investigations and conferences.

 If you would like to request a place, please complete the form below by Friday 13 December – one form per person is required.
 Please note that submitting a form does not guarantee a place, however we suggest that you provisionally book this date in your diary.
 Our training sessions are usually oversubscribed and therefore allocation of places will be determined by a number of factors.
 Please ensure that you provide as much detail as possible on the ‘why you want to attend’ section of the form.

 If you are unsuccessful we may be able to offer you an alternative training date or your name may be added to a reserve list.
 We will send confirmation either way by Monday 30 December.

 Charging Policy for Non-Attendance:

-This course is free to attend, however if your place is confirmed and you are unable to attend, you must inform the Business Unit in writing by 11.30pm on Tuesday 10th March.
+This course is free to attend, however if your place is confirmed and you are unable to attend, you must inform the Business Unit by 11.30pm on Sunday 26 January 2020.
 Cancellation after this date or failure to attend will result in a £50 charge.